TiteLunda/Capstone1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for this project and all my partner for their contribution!
+I would also like to thank Cindy Shin in Behance who created the original design!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>